MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-updates.md

 ## Recent versions of [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)]
  To determine your version, sign in to [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)], and in the upper-right side of the screen, click the **Settings** button ![User profile Settings button](media/user-profile-settings-button.gif) > **About**.

-For recent versions, see [Dynamics 365 for Customer Engagement (online) releases](https://support.microsoft.com/help/2925359/microsoft-dynamics-crm-online-releases)
+For recent versions, see [Dynamics 365 for Customer Engagement apps (online) releases](https://support.microsoft.com/help/2925359/microsoft-dynamics-crm-online-releases)

 <a name="BKMK_howtoknow"></a>